katerina2901/Multi_class_imbalanced_data_classifcation/README.md

 - Studying the influence of base learners within the bousting procedure

 In this [expirement](https://github.com/katerina2901/Multi_class_imbalanced_data_classifcation/blob/main/Experiments/1st_experiment_base_learners.py) we used base estimators such as : Desicion Tree Regressor, Desicion Tree Classifier, Extra Tree Classifier, Support Vector Classifier and Logistic Regression.
 For each algorithm, the base estimator with the best hyper parameters was selected using ParameterGrid.
-- Studying the effect of preprocessing operators on the performance of bousting algorithms
+- Studying the effect of preprocessing operators on the performance of boosting algorithms.

 [Preprocessing]([https://github.com/katerina2901/Multi_class_imbalanced_data_classifcation/blob/main/Experiments/1st_experiment_base_learners.py)](https://github.com/katerina2901/Multi_class_imbalanced_data_classifcation/blob/main/Experiments/2st_experiment_preprocessors.py) employs several boosting models, including `LogitBoost`, `MEBoost`, `AdaBoost`, `RUSBoost`, and `GradientBoostingClassifier`, to iteratively improve predictions by focusing on previous errors.
 - Implementation of combined ensemble methods using data-level sampling techniques In the [expirement]([https://github.com/katerina2901/Multi_class_imbalanced_data_classifcation/blob/main/Experiments/Experiment_3_resampling.ipynb])  we tried to improve the performance of boosting algorithms by balancing classes using various resampling techniques like Random oversampling, Borderline SMOTE, Random undersampling, NearMiss-1, CondensedNearestNeighbour, EditedNearestNeighbours, RepeatedEditedNearestNeighbours, ALLKNN, OneSidedSelection and NeighborhoodCleaningRule.

+  Our hypotheses:
+- There is a significant difference in performance between different boosting algorithms when using different estimators.
+- Algorithms that are more robust to imbalanced data, like RusBoost and SmoteBoost, should yield better results.

 ## Datasets
 All dataset from [UC Irvine Machine Learning Repository](https://archive.ics.uci.edu/) should be pre-processed with ```dataset_loader.py```.